PhilBoileau/cmldiffvar/README.md

 data-generating processes (van der Laan and Rose 2011; van der Laan, Polley, and Hubbard 2007).
 Hypothesis tests about differential variance can uncover heterogeneous treatment effects, even when the effect modifiers are excluded from the data.
+Details on the methodology are provided in Boileau et al. (In preparation).

 ------------------------------------------------------------------------